Trismegiste/phpunit-assert-solid/README.md

 detects false negative so you can't put strict assertions based on those analyzers reports.

 Besides, in pratice no one need a strict SOLID compliance for the whole project.
-Sometimes you break a rule because you don't care.
-Sometimes, you break a rule because of speed/memory optimization.
-Sometimes you break a rule because you don't want to over-engineer objects (less is more).
-And sometimes, you break a rule because you forget it.
+Sometime you break a rule because you don't care.
+Sometime, you break a rule because of speed/memory optimization.
+Sometime you break a rule because you don't want to over-engineer objects (less is more).
+And sometime, you break a rule because you forget it.

 This tool is made for that.